-Skirts: Primary - Navy Blue; Secondary - Formal Uniform
+Skirts/Skorts: Primary - Navy Blue; Secondary - Navy blue, or Formal Uniform

 Shorts/Pants: Primary - Girls - navy blue, if leggings must be worn- navy skirt or shorts are to be worn over the top; Boys - navy blue shorts or tracksuit pants.

-Secondary - black trousers, tracksuit or jeans.
+Secondary - Navy or black trousers, tracksuit or jeans.
 N.B Leggings are not acceptable.

-Jumpers: Primary - plain navy blue; Secondary - plain navy $\rightarrow$ logos and designs are not acceptable
+Jumpers: Primary - plain navy blue; Secondary - plain navy

+logos and designs are not acceptable